akbiggs/smashgg-tools/README.md

 # smash.gg tools

 These are some tools I created to interact with smash.gg tournaments.
-Eventually I'll try to create a website for these to make them easier to use.
+Website at: akbiggs.pythonanywhere.com

-## Setup
+## Running the website

-Before any of the tools can be run, you'll need to:
+To run the website locally, you'll need to:

 1. Go to [developer.smash.gg](http://developer.smash.gg) and sign up for dev access by filling out the form under Authentication (ugh).
 This should take a day to get